California Elder Abuse Laws – Criminal and Civil

 Abandonment occurs when a person responsible for caring for an older adult or who has legal custody of them willfully deserts that individual.

 In many cases, caretakers abandon seniors in their own homes or institutions such as hospitals or nursing homes.
-Sometimes, older adults can also be deserted at shopping centers or other public locations.
+Sometimes, older adults can also be deserted at shopping centers or other public locations

 -